Black is modest and arrogant at the same time…But above all black says this: I don’t bother you – don’t bother me Yohji Yamamoto

 One can observe here an eternal principle of fashion.
 The meaning of fashion is to create preciousness of ones external appearance.
 It goes without saying that fashion can’t provide this service for free.
 Black clothes used to be the most expensive, but at the same time easiest way into the eyes of others.

-Black – The Aesthetic Bridge Between Eroticism And Death
+Black – The Bridge Between Eroticism And Death

-wore anything but black after the early death of her beloved husband Prince Albert.
-Queen Victoria became the ultimate role model for all women in the Western world who avoided social life after the deaths of their husbands and dressed accordingly in restrained black.
+black after the early death of her beloved husband Prince Albert.
+Queen Victoria became the ultimate role model for all women in the Western world who avoided social life after the deaths of their husbands.
 Last not least in order to keep any thoughts on female attractiveness at distance.

 I could not help to stroke the head of the crying girl and kiss gently her tears…But all of a sudden I touched her and grabbed her breast.
 She winced, but she did not resist…